 - Bell pepper - This is packed with vitamin A, vitamin C, potassium, fiber, folate, and iron.

-- Onions – These wonder bulbs have antioxidants that combat inflammation and reduce cholesterol hence lower your risk of heart disease.
+- Onions - These wonder bulbs have antioxidants that combat inflammation and reduce cholesterol hence lowering your risk of heart disease.
 It can also reduce high blood pressure and prevent blood clots due to its high anti-inflammatory properties.

 - Garlic - This wonder aromatic aids inflammation and more normalized blood flow.